 Includes: Choice of Building Materials, Waste Management

 You may choose to build your log or timber home with FSC certified wood, which PrecisionCraft can source for you.
 Your project manager can also ensure the best use of materials and disposal.

 Includes: Managing Water Usage, Source of Water and Potential Reuse

-Understanding your water usage goals, M.T.N Architects will work with you, your mechanical engineer and landscape architect to ensure that your home's design takes full advantage of your water usage plan.
+Understanding your water usage goals, M.T.N Design will work with you, your mechanical engineer and landscape architect to ensure that your home's design takes full advantage of your water usage plan.

 Includes: Energy Sources, Use of Energy and Your Home's Energy Envelope

 Your designer will help you to review options such as: using a renewable energy source, choice of insulation, and proper installation of fixtures.
 We will also work with your mechanical engineer to make the best use of your energy plan.

 If you are interested in increased efficiency from your HVAC system, we will work with you and your mechanical engineer to match your home's design with their plan for your systems.
 This may include radiant heat or specialty duct systems.

 M.T.N Design can recommend green options for finishes in each room of your home.
 From counter tops and flooring to chairs and bedding, building green does not have to end when major construction has finished.